adam-zhang-lcps/papers/oscillation-modeling.typ

 $ (dif^2 x)/(dif t^2) = -k/m x - mu (dif x)/(dif t) $ <acceleration-damped-difq>
 $ x = A_0 e^(-b/(2m) t) cos(omega t + Phi) $ <damped-shm-model>

-As shown by @damped-shm-model, damped harmonic motion in the context of air resistance includes an exponential decay term, the speed of which is determined by the value $b$.
+As shown by @damped-shm-model, damped harmonic motion includes an exponential decay term, the speed of which is determined by the value $b$.
 This value represents properties of the system such as the fluid viscosity @Meyers2024DampedAndOtherOscillations.
 This decaying amplitude is visible in the graphs of the data collected, most visibly in @heavier-mass-graph.

 Finally, an error in the design of this experiment restricted the ability to draw full conclusions.
 Data regarding how a change in the spring system affected the resultant model was only collected in one direction; e.g. a control mass $m_1$ and a heavier mass $m_2$ were tested, but not a lighter mass $m_3$.
 Additionally, the exact numerical values of the spring constants for the springs used, $k_1$ and $k_2$, were not recorded due to a lack of foresight.
 This restricts the conclusions that can be gathered, as a full theoretical model cannot be made.